ministryofjustice/prisoner-offender-search/README.md

 ### Experimenting with messages

-There are two handy scripts to add messages to the queue with data that matches either the dev environment or data in the test Docker version of the apps
+There are two handy scripts to add messages to the queue with data that matches either the dev environment or data in the test Docker version of the apps.

-Purging a local queue
+Purging a local queue:
 ```bash
 aws --endpoint-url=http://localhost:4566 sqs purge-queue --queue-url http://localhost:4566/queue/prisoner_offender_index_queue
 ```

-## Regression test
+## Regression tests

 Recommended regression tests is as follows: